-Kermit Holmes is entering his eighth year on the Lamar men's basketball coaching staff, joining the program as an assistant coach in August of 2005.
+Kermit Holmes is entering his ninth year on the Lamar men's basketball coaching staff, joining the program as an assistant coach in August of 2005.

-Holmes spent the 2011-12 season as director of basketball operations before returning to an assistant coaching position for this year.
+Holmes spent the 2011-12 season as director of basketball operations before returning to an assistant coaching position the following season.

 During his time as a high school and AAU coach in the Sooner State, he coached 15 players who went on to play Division I basketball or football, with eight players currently in the NBA and NFL.

 Two former players were honored by being the No. 1 pick in their respective drafts.
 Former Oklahoma star Blake Griffin was the top pick in the 2009 NBA Draft, while Sam Bradford was taken first overall in the 2010 NFL Draft.

 Griffin's older brother Taylor played four years at Oklahoma and spent most of the 2009-10 season with the NBA's Phoenix Suns.
 Kelenna Azubuike went on to play at Kentucky and has spent his first four seasons in the NBA with the Golden State Warriors; J.R.
 Giddens played at Kansas and New Mexico before being drafted by the Boston Celtics; Darnell Jackson was drafted by the Miami Heat after completing a four-year career at Kansas with the 2008 NCAA National Championship; and Shelden Williams was a star at Duke before being taken by the Atlanta Hawks with the fifth overall pick in the 2006 NBA Draft.
 Both Giddens and Jackson were selected in the 2008 NBA Draft.

 Robert Meachem was a first-round draft choice as a wide receiver with the New Orleans Saints after playing for Athletes First through 2002.